Berea-CS-Courses/capstone-project-robinsonkal/Deliverables/D2 - Project Decomposition.md

 # Website
-Another program that utilizes Altair graphical capabilities, for web page.
+Another program that utilizes Altair graphical capabilities, for web page

-Will be Voyant Inspired
+Shows data from the JSON file

+Voyant inspired graphical interfaces, seperated by date

 Webhosting